Refer to the following additional Resource Links:

 - You can alternatively turn the grayed template layer off or on to check your drawing progress and accuracy.

 - Determine the direction that the primary light source is coming from.
 This is a high contrast drawing.
-Look for shadow and highlight shapes as well as shapes of objects (hats, glasses, eyes, etc)
+Look for shadow and highlight shapes —SHAPES OF LIGHT

 - Use Beziér handles to control smooth curves, not a lot of points.

 Key Tips for Step/Style II—Posterization